 It is found in subtropical and temperate regions all over the world, including the United States, where it is an invasive species.

-The name sumac comes from an Arabic word summaq, which means "red," the color of the sumac fruit.
-The fruit of other species of sumac are also used to derive the spice.
+The name sumac comes from an Arabic word summaq, which means “red,” the color of the sumac fruit.
+The fruit of other species of sumac is also used to derive the spice.